Patients

 As a mother who’s experienced the unbearable pain of losing two children, Andrea traveled to Lima with her only thoughts being focused on finding Kyungmin a solution that would repair his cleft lip.

-Eight years before arriving at the 2019 medical mission, Andrea lost her first son to bronchial issues 10 days after giving birth.
+Eight years before arriving at the 2019 surgical program, Andrea lost her first son to bronchial issues 10 days after giving birth.

 Three years following her son’s tragic passing, Andrea met, fell in love and married her now-husband, Santos.
 They were thrilled to be starting a family together with their first child – a son named Nelson.